bmk0017/CS-499-Team-6/README.md

-use terminal
+use terminal.
-cd to folder
+cd to folder.
-python app.py
+python app.py.
-copy address into search bar
+copy address into search bar.